Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 tab.
 Create a service.

 - Configure Service

   - Launch type is obviously EC2
   - Skip the Task Definition section.
   - Choose your cluster if it's not the one you created.
   - Enter a service name

     - default in workflow is cookiecutter-django-service.
     - If you use the default name, then you don't need to change the one in the GH action.

   - Number of tasks is 1
   - The deployments section!

     - Deployment type: Blue/Green

       - I explained up top why I chose this one.
       - Gist of it: CodeDeploy + Websockets + Slow shifting of Traffic.
       - Deployment configuration: ECS Linear 10 Percent Every 1 Minute
       - Service role for CodeDeploy: This is the IAM role that you should have for your ECS instances.
 You can find my configuration down below in the IAM role configuration sections with the one labeled `ECS`

   - The service role for CodeDeploy should be the same one you created in step 1.
     It should also, probably, be the only one in that dropdown.

 - Configure Network

   - Choose application load balancer
   - Health check grace period should be 30.
 This option is above the "choose ALB."
   - For Service IAM Role, I chose AWSServiceRoleForECS.
 Idk if that'll appear for you though.
   - Select your load balancer
   - Container to Load Balance:

     - Make sure the container name and port is nginx:80
     - Then press `Add to Load Balancer`

       - Disable test listener

   - Choose the target groups you made when making your ALB for Target Group 1 and create a second target group.
   - Service discovery

     - Enable it since you've got a website
     - Create a new, verbose private namespace.

       - You want something unique... like cookiecutter-django-namespace1
       - The namespace name can just be left as local

     - The cluster VPC should be the one you had all along.

       - Enable ECS task health propagation
       - DNS records for service discovery should have the container with nginx and TTL be 60 seconds.

 - Autoscaling policy.
 I didn't touch it and just said "Do not adjust".
   You can adjust it later.
 (I honestly have no idea myself.
 You shouldn't need to worry about it yet anyways).
 - Review and press that shiny blue button to create the service.

+11. Change your health target ports

+While you're creating the service, the review stage should show your new target groups.
+If not, it's fine.
+The task will stop and regenerate.

+Right click on each target group and change the success codes at the bottom from `200` to `200,301` (you cannot add spaces).

-11. Let's add our environment variables.
+12. Let's add our environment variables.

 Search up Systems Manager.
 Look for Parameter Store on the left side.
 You'll need to add the parameters from `.envs/.production/template.django`.

 I've noted which ones you should add.

-12. Finally, commit to your repository and let your code be deployed.
+13. Finally, commit to your repository and let your code be deployed.

 Cleanup
 -------